majuss/wladio/README.md

 Three powerdomains are needed:
 - 12 V for the Amp
 - 5 V for Raspberry and other peripheral devices
-- 3.3 V for some peripheral devices like the screen and RFID reader
+- 3.3 V for some peripheral devices like the screen and RFID reader, IR sensor, Weather sensors, digital encoder

 ## Hardware